Vasanthamukilan/Exno.8-Prompt-Engg/README.md

 These experiments highlight the versatility of **prompt engineering** in controlling AI image transformations.
 By carefully designing the prompts, it’s possible to achieve consistent, expressive, and creative outputs while maintaining subject identity.

-Feel free to fork this repository and try your own style conversions!

 ---